dm5tt/SolarMeshtasticNode/README.md

 *If you want to use the Reset IC*

-do not bridge the "EN" pin headers.
+Do not bridge the "EN" pin headers.
 The signal of this IC is "weak" -  it can be overruled by a jumper without destroying the board.

 # Where can I get all the stuff?